patobottos/itacademy-react-notes/notes.md

                 </header>
             )
         }
 Both ways are valid ways to use props.
-Whichever way wwe use, we must try to be consistent with it.
+Whichever way we use, we must try to be consistent with it.

 If I'm working with booleans, or numbers, or arrays, we put it in curly braces.
 Let's see an example: